afbase/slavecodes_org/content/codes/1860-district-columbia-slave-codes/district_columbia_slave_codes.md

 +++
-title = "District-columbia-slave-codes (1860)"
-description = "Detailed information about the 1860 District-columbia-slave-codes" date = "2024-07-20T02:14:42Z"
+title = "1860 District Columbia Slave Codes" description = "Detailed information about the 1860 District Columbia Slave Codes"
-updated = "2024-07-20T02:14:42Z"

 sort_by = "weight"
-weight = 0
+weight = 5
 template = "codes/page.html"

 [extra]
-lead = "One page summary of how to start a new AdiDoks project." toc = false top = true
+# lead = "One page summary of how to start a new AdiDoks project."
+toc = true
+top = true
 +++